mbeveridge/SDG-API_Extreme-Poverty/README.md

 R didn't like `-` in column headings, so changed those.
 Couldn't find an explanation/dictionary of the 3 numerical fields (initially `value-1`, `value-2`, `value-3`), despite going back through links and documents.
 It's guessable in this case (% of population), but still don't know why there are 3 columns, as for any given row they seem to have the same value (or `value-3` is blank)

 Not a lot to play with.
 The zipped csv data also contained `enity.csv` (where the API data didn't), which I JOINED, in order to use the `region` field.
 And then did a few quick visualisations, which I enjoyed.
+(They can be seen in the 'knitted' `Extreme-Poverty_R-only.md`, and a couple of them are on this page, below.)

 Would have been more scope for regional aggregations etc if `poverty-190.csv` contained population numbers, rather than just fields calculated from them.
 The (apparent) [original source](http://iresearch.worldbank.org/PovcalNet/povDuplicateWB.aspx) does have them ...but not an API :)

 ---

 _% of population below USD1.90/day poverty line in 2013, for all 46 countries in the 'south-of-sahara' region.
-(50% was an arbitrary choice by me.) :_
+(50% was an arbitrary choice by me) :_

 ![south-of-sahara-1](./Extreme-Poverty_R-only_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-6-1.png)